-Point of Contact: OPNAV N45 Dr. V. Frank Stone 703-604-1424 [This page intentionally left blank.]
+Point of Contact: OPNAV N45

+Dr. V. Frank Stone 703-604-1424

 EXECUTIVE SUMMARY

 The Navy is responsible for compliance with a suite of Federal environmental laws and regulations that apply to marine mammals and other marine protected species, including the Endangered Species Act (ESA) and the Marine Mammal Protection Act (MMPA).
 As part of the regulatory compliance process associated with these Acts, the Navy is responsible for meeting specific requirements for monitoring and reporting on activities involving active sonar and/or detonations from underwater explosives.